sidde7r/tink-backend-aggregation/.charts/tink-backend-aggregation/README.md

 ### How to add Clients

-- Based on the jira card, add the client configuration in the [values](.charts/tink-backend-aggregation/values/aggregation-production.yaml).
+- Based on the request from the TAMs, add the client configuration in the [values](.charts/tink-backend-aggregation/values/aggregation-production.yaml).
 - Deploy aggregation production.
 - Command will provision the client the next time it runs.
 - Next steps should be similar to before (map the apiKey to the aggregation-controller secrets).